-The idea behind heart rate training is instead of training at a specific pace, you train at specific heart rate ranges.
-By taking the scientific approach to your training you can maximise your fitness quickly, effectively and efficiently, without needless stress on your body.
+The idea behind heart rate training is instead of training at a specific pace or perceived effort level, you train within specific heart rate ranges whereby each heart rate zone focuses on specific adaptations within the body.
+By taking the scientific approach to your training you can get the correct balance of intensities to maximise your fitness quickly, effectively and efficiently, without needless stress on your body.

-To understand heart rate training, you must first understand the two categories of fitness, aerobic and anaerobic.
-For each type of fitness, your respiration, heart rate and fuel source differ.
+To understand heart rate training, you must first understand the two main categories of energy systems (there are more but for simplicity we’ll focus on the two main ones), aerobic and anaerobic.
+For each system, your effort level, respiration, heart rate and fuel source differ.

-The graph below shows the results of a VO2 and Heart Rate Max test.
-During the test, the participant’s levels of oxygen usage and heart rate are recorded through increasing levels of activity over time.
-The test is able to identify the exact points of exertion at which the body switches to the different types of fitness, aerobic to anaerobic.
+The graph below shows the results of a VO2 max test.
+During the test, the participant’s levels of oxygen usage and heart rate are recorded through increasing levels of intensity over time.
+The test is able to identify the exact intensities at which the body switches between the different types of energy systems from aerobic to anaerobic.

-Once the aerobic and anaerobic thresholds are identified, you are then able to map out the heart rate ranges in which to apply unique zones to your workouts.
-These zones are specifically designed to improve each area of fitness, including your Aerobic Threshold, Anaerobic Threshold, maximum work rate capacity and your maximum speed.
+Once the aerobic and anaerobic thresholds plus the peak heart rate and VO2 max are identified, you are then able to map out the heart rate ranges in which to apply unique zones to your workouts.
+These zones are specifically designed to improve each area of fitness, including your Aerobic Threshold, Anaerobic Threshold and VO2 Max.

 HR Zone: Moderate

 Sustainable Workout time: 1-3 hours, however, this really depends on your fitness, endurance athletes can hold this intensity for many hours non-stop.